 Mud Volcano of Chabahar

 The mud volcano of Bandar-e Tang, 100km away from Chabahar, southeastern Iran, is surrounded by the mud that boils and comes out of it, and a homochromatic desert.
 At the top of the mountain, there is a mud-covered hole less than one metre wide and about half a meter deep.
 Every 10 to 15 minutes, some mud comes out of the hole, sounding like the burst of a bubble, and scatters around.
 The formation of mountain has been probably due to the activity of mud volcano over the years.

-The mud volcano is a natural phenomenon in which mud and slurries come out of layers beneath the earth surface, boil in the shape of spring and form mounds.
+The mud volcano is a natural phenomenon and tourist destination; in which mud and slurries come out of layers beneath the earth surface, boil in the shape of spring and form mounds.

 Time Spring of Lorestan